 Many people in the U.S. and around the world have seen the election of President Barack Obama as a sign that racism in America is a thing of the past.
 America, it is said, is now a “post-racial” society, and has moved beyond a racially divided time.
 Yet that past was not very long ago.
-Obama’s election came within the lifetimes of people whose parents were born into slavery in America.
-An African American was elected President less than fifty years after the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+Obama’s election came within the lifetimes of people whose parents were born into slavery in America, and he was elected President less than fifty years after the Civil Rights Act of 1964 and the Voting Rights Act of 1965.

 Central Questions